jdhitsolutions/PowerShellLab/README.md

 ## Domain Setup
 Domain name: Company.pri
-Password for everyone is: `P@ssw0rd`
+Password for all accounts is: `P@ssw0rd`

 The user Art Deco (ArtD) is a member of the Domain Admins group.
 The user April Showers (AprilS) is a member of the Domain Admins group.

 ## Servers
-All servers run Windows Servers 2016 Core:
+All servers run an evaluation version of Windows Server 2016 Core:

 - DOM1 Domain Controller
 - SRV1 Member server